-BPC section 7011.7 sets CSLB's statutory goal to complete a routine investigation at six months from receipt of the complaint.
-Complaints involving complex fraud issues or contractual arrangements have a statutory goal for completing review and investigation of one year.
+BPC section 7011.7 sets CSLB's statutory goal to complete a routine investigation is six months (180 days) from receipt of the complaint.
+Complaints that involve complex fraud issues or contractual arrangements have a statutory goal for completing the review and investigation at one year.